BLOGS

 Under the leadership of Alan Mulally from 2006 to 2014, Ford experienced an epic turnaround in their fortunes.
 An often repeated mantra during Mulally’s tenure was, “data will set you free.”

 The thinking goes that executives who base their decisions on sound data will experience greater performance.
-Those who have high data maturity can prepare for problems before they happen.
+When an organization's data maturity is high, they can be better prepared for problems when they happen.

-In fact, following some moves considered quite controversial at the time, Ford was able to remain solvent during the 2008 financial crisis – unlike their two major rivals, General Motors and Chrysler.
+In fact, following some moves considered quite controversial at the time, Ford’s data-driven approach meant the company was able to remain solvent during the 2008 financial crisis – unlike their two major rivals, General Motors and Chrysler.

 The impact of data maturity on marketing